Field Types

 1. Use Appropriate Field Types

-// ✅ Good: Use integer for numbers
+// ✅ Good: Use integer for whole numbers

 age: integer({ validation: { min: 0, max: 150 } })